dnatividade/VEINS-tutorials/SUMO/readme.md

 ## Importing map to SUMO
+- First of all, create an environment variable named *SUMO_HOME*, with the SUMO path, as follows:
+- - `export SUMO_HOME=~/src/sumo/`
+- - OBS.: Check correct path from your SUMO installation;
 - Convert OSM file to SUMO format:
 - - `netconvert --osm-files ufla.osm -o ufla.net.xml`
 - Copy *osmPolyconvert.typ.xml* file (in this GitHub directory) to your project directory;